LJMUAstroecology/flirpy/README.md

 The tiff images will be geotagged if GPS information is present in the raw data.

-Output images are numbered.
+Output images are numbered sequentially.
 If SEQ file 1 contains 1800 frames, the first frame from SEQ file 2 will be numbered 1800.

 RGB extraction options are experimental.
 Generally it's difficult to sync the two streams because they do not start simultaneously and when the IR camera flat fields, it can cause odd discontinuities in the data.
 If you are familiar with multi-modal video synchronisation, we'd love to hear from you!
 ## Installation